Lucy Kemp-Welch: Early life

-Lucy Kemp-Welch was born in Bournemouth, the first child of solicitor Edwin Buckland Kemp-Welch.
-She showed an early excellence in art and exhibited for the first time when she was 14 years old.
-After attending a local art school, in 1891 she and her younger sister Edith moved to Bushey to study at Hubert von Herkomer’s art school.
-As one of Herkomer's best and most favoured students, she was able to set up her own studio, in an old former inn known as 'Kingsley'.
-In 1905 Kemp-Welch took over the Herkomer School, and ran it until 1926, first as the Bushey School of Painting and then, after relocating it to premises in the garden of her own home, as the Kemp-Welch School of Animal Painting.
-After 1928 the school was run by Kemp-Welch's former assistant Marguerite Frobisher as the Frobisher School of Art.
-While still a student Kemp-Welch had a painting, Gypsy Drovers taking Horses to a Fair shown at the Royal Academy in 1895.
-Kemp-Welch received further public recognition in 1897 when her painting Colt-Hunting in the New Forest was also shown at the Royal Academy.
+Lucy Kemp-Welch was born in Bournemouth, the first child of Edwin Buckland Kemp-Welch, a solicitor and amateur naturalist.
+She showed an early talent for art and exhibited for the first time when she was 14 years old.
+After attending a local art school, in 1892 she and her younger sister Edith moved to Bushey, Hertfordshire to study at Hubert von Herkomer’s art school.
+As one of Herkomer's best and most favoured students, she was able to set up her own studio in an old former inn known as 'Kingsley'.
+In 1905, Kemp-Welch took over the Herkomer School, and ran it until 1926, first as the Bushey School of Painting and then, after relocating it to premises in the garden of her own home, as the Kemp-Welch School of Animal Painting.
+After 1928 the school was run by Kemp-Welch's former assistant Lucy Marguerite Frobisher as the Frobisher School of Art.

+While still a student, Kemp-Welch's painting Gypsy Drovers taking Horses to a Fair was shown at the Royal Academy in 1895.
+Kemp-Welch received further public recognition in 1897 when her painting Colt-Hunting in the New Forest was shown at the Royal Academy Summer Exhibition.
 The painting was purchased by the Chantrey Bequest for 500 guineas, and is now in the British national collection at the Tate.
 In total, throughout her career Kemp-Welch had 61 paintings displayed at the Royal Academy.

-In 1902 Kemp-Welch was elected to the Royal Society of British Artists alongside Louise Jopling, becoming with her the first women to be admitted.
+The success of Colt-Hunting in the New Forest led many to believe that Kemp-Welch would be elected to the Royal Academy.
+Although she was nominated at least twice, she was not elected.
+In 1902, she was elected to the Royal Society of British Artists alongside Louise Jopling, becoming with her the first women to be admitted.
 In 1914 she became president of the Society of Animal Painters.
-In 1915 she provided illustrations to an edition of Anna Sewell's Black Beauty and used Robert Baden-Powell's horse Black Prince as a model.
+In 1915 she provided illustrations to an edition of Anna Sewell's Black Beauty, using Robert Baden-Powell's horse Black Prince as a model.
 She had previously illustrated Round About, A Brighton Coach Office by M E King in 1896 and The Marking of Mathias in 1897.
 As well as pictures of horses, Kemp-Welch painted other animals, flowers and landscapes.
-She also painted at least two Boer War scenes, In Sight':Lord Dundonald's dash on Ladysmith, 1901, (Royal Albert Memorial Museum, Exeter), and Sons of the City (private collection).
+She also painted at least two Boer War scenes, In Sight: Lord Dundonald's dash on Ladysmith, 1901 (Royal Albert Memorial Museum, Exeter), and Sons of the City (private collection).
 Both of these featured horses in military action and led to several significant commissions for her during World War One.